 2. Dry petals for potpourri

 I’m not a huge fan of dried flowers as decoration (kind of creepy) but you can make potpourri after the petals are dried.
 Hang flowers upside down in cool, dry place.
 Once the petals are dry you can remove from the stem and add a scent, like rose oil.
+I like to put the scented petals in little natural fabric sachets and tuck them away in closets and drawers for a little boosted scent.

 3. Add them to your next meal

 Rose petals are edible!
 Try this yummy recipe for rose petal candies.
-Or if you’re not sure if the petals were sprayed with any chemicals just stick to garnishment or table decoration.
+Or if you’re not sure if the petals were sprayed with any chemicals, just stick to garnishment or table decoration.

 4. Pamper your face

 Facial: Put about a cup of petals in the bottom of a large bowl.
 Add 2 cups hot water.
 Sit with your face above the bowl – head covered with a towel – for about 15 minutes.
+The steam softens skin and smells amazing, thanks to the rose petals.

 Face mask: Combine 3-4 tablespoons of water with 8-10 petals in a small bowl.
 Let stand for 2-3 hours then crush the petals into the water.
 Add 3 tablespoons of honey, stir together and slather on your face.
 Leave on for 15 minutes then rinse with cool water.